himank/Distributed-Event-Coordination/ReadMe.md

 After receiving the insert request, the DEC server will insert this event ordering information to its global event ordering graph.
 If the insertion is successful, it will return to the client an “INSERT DONE” message.

+## Query request
-  * Query request: This request from any client will ask the relative ordering between any two events.
+This request from any client will ask the relative ordering between any two events.
 The queried events in this request will be separated with “white space” and will end with a semicolon.

 Example for a query request:
 ```shell